 The second part of this process is translating the ATP to weekly training cycles, using both the strategic planning laid out in the ATP, as well as the ongoing analysis of the metrics and feedback you provide (more on analysis in the next section).

 A coach CAN make those strategic adaptations in ways that work for you.
 A good coach engineers a responsive and dynamic training schedule that fits your life—not one that fights it.
-Even before Covid, all of the athletes I coached found it challenging to make a static plan work for their lives, their skill set, and their goals.
-Covid hasn’t changed that, it’s just made it much more obvious.
+Even before COVID-19, all of the athletes I coached found it challenging to make a static plan work for their lives, their skill-set, and their goals.
+COVID hasn’t changed that — it’s just made it much more obvious.